kjinengineer/basic-loading/README.md

 <br />

-**BASIC LOADING** is a library that provide loading UI components for React and Next.js.
+**Basic Loading** is a library that provide loading UI components for React and Next.js.
 You can customize the option values to use it the way you want.
 Make effective loading page with BASIC-LOADING!

 <br />